Miami Car Accident Lawyer

 In legal terms, your financial losses after a car accident are called “damages.”
 In Florida, personal injury law states that a victim can get compensatory damages with the goal of making them “whole” again, or returning him or her to the financial status enjoyed before the motor vehicle accident.
 Compensatory damages include both economic and non-economic items.

 Economic damages you may be entitled to after an accident include:

 - Vehicle repair and car rental expenses

 - Lost wages due to time off work

 - Medical care not covered by insurance

 Non-economic damages are awarded for pain and suffering.
 In some cases, they may also be entitled to punitive damages.
 This is a financial award beyond the amount necessary to make the victim “whole” financially.
 The purpose of punitive damages is to punish the driver who caused the accident.
 Punitive damages may be available in car crash cases involving drunk driving.

-At Freidin Brown, P.A., our team has over 100 years of combined courtroom experience, and we are known in the South Florida legal community as aggressive advocates for our clients.
-We encourage you to learn more about our law firm and attorneys and to contact us if you have questions or need legal help after a serious car accident.
+At Freidin Brown, P.A., our Miami car accident lawyers have over 100 years of combined courtroom experience, and we are known in the South Florida legal community as aggressive advocates for our clients.
+We encourage you to learn more about our law firm and lawyers and to contact us if you have questions or need legal help after a serious car accident.
 We encourage you to schedule a private and free consultation with one of our car accident lawyers.
-To make an appointment at one of our offices, call (888) 650-0918.
-We have offices in Miami and Fort Myers, and our contingency fee policy guarantees you'll owe us nothing until we reach a favorable verdict or settlement on your behalf.
-To put it another way: if we don't win, you don't pay.
+To make an appointment at one of our offices, call 866-716-7292.
+We have offices in Florida and Fort Myers, and our contingency fee policy guarantees you’ll owe us nothing until we reach a favorable verdict or settlement on your behalf.
+To put it another way: if we don’t win, you don’t pay.